expertfocus-devops/aws-sa-associate-saac02/AWS Identity and Access Management/README.md

 1.The requested resource exists in the trusting account (AccountB).
 When AWS evaluates this account, it checks the resource-based policy that is attached to the requested resource and any policies that can limit a resource-based policy.

 1.AWS allows the request only if both account policy evaluations allow the request.

+### Actions or operations

+After your request has been authenticated and authorized, AWS approves the actions or operations in your request.
+Operations are defined by a service, and include things that you can do to a resource, such as viewing, creating, editing, and deleting that resource.
+For example, IAM supports approximately 40 actions for a user resource, including the following actions:

+* CreateUser

+* DeleteUser

+* GetUser

+* UpdateUser

+To allow a principal to perform an operation, you must include the necessary actions in a policy that applies to the principal or the affected resource.
+To see a list of actions, resource types, and condition keys supported by each service, see [Actions, Resources, and Condition Keys for AWS Services](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html).